gsauthof/utility/README.md

 - benchmark.sh - run a command multiple times and report stats
 - benchmark.py - run a command multiple times and report stats (more features)
 - check-cert   - check approaching expiration/validate certs of remote servers
+- check-dnsbl  - check if mailservers are DNS blacklisted/have rDNS records
 - check2junit  - convert libcheck XML to Jenkins/JUnit compatible XML
 - latest-kernel-running - is the latest installed kernel actually running?
 - lockf        - protect command execution with a lock